nuthanc/node_react_server/README.md

 * Cut everything out of keys.js and copy to dev.js
 * Now in keys.js, we figure out what set of credentials to return
 * Heroku automatically sets NODE_ENV

+### Version Control Scheme
+* module.exports in if and else for prod and dev keys
+* Create prod.js in config